Meet the Crew

 There’s no brainchild without the brain, and this facility leapt from Dr. Walt Duffy’s.
 He founded Premier Psychiatric in 1998, and since then it’s grown exponentially.
-His family is on staff: wife Rosalie is an office assistant, and their children Will and Matt can be found plugging away in offices in the ground level, in offices adjacent to the IT department, across the hall from the CEO, and only a hall-walk from People Resources.
+His family is on staff: wife Rosalie is an office assistant, and their children Will and Grant can be found plugging away in offices in the ground level, in offices adjacent to the IT department, across the hall from the CEO, and only a hall-walk from People Resources.

 The building is new, and the walls need more artwork as a result.
 It can be easy to get lost, as everything looks alike at the moment.
 Kylie Ensrud, the People Person (HR), has been tasked with finding wall art to decorate, and she has her work cut out for her.
 Everywhere are signs the facility is young, but as the Duffy’s have learned over the years, growth can be sudden, unexpected.
 Blink and change will happen.

-Alivation is made up of three entities: Alivation Health, LLC, the clinical services, Alivation Research, LLC, and Alivation Pharmacy, LLC.
+Alivation is made up of four entities: Alivation Health, LLC, the clinical services, Alivation Research, LLC, Alivation Aesthetics, LLC, and Alivation Pharmacy, LLC.
 They all work together, distinct LLCs but synchronized and integrated.
 If you walk down the halls you see their staffs interacting all the time, holding doors for each other or patients, having lunch together in the shared breakroom, or maybe just laughing as friends.
 There is structure but not hierarchy.
 Dr. Duffy, always busy with patients, is a frequent sight roaming the halls, on missions.
 Need a chair or a desk from storage?
 Rosalie can hook you up.

 Alivation’s motto is “Next Level You”, but there is less sloganeering than you might think for a newly-minted outpatient facility.
 All the staff live by that motto here, but autonomy is prized, the ability to do your job to the best of your abilities and set your own loads or schedules.
 That’s more than sufficient, so dedicated are the staff to their duties.
 It makes inspiring hope and creating new possibilities that much easier.
 That sort of atmosphere, one of independence and ability, flows from CEO Trevor Bullock.
 He believes in it, and it makes others believe in it, too.